 Yes, it’s true.
 The Polish Vodka Museum will tell you everything about the national drink.
-This museum will give insights and practice about vodka.
 The interactive museum is often underrated but can give you an approach to the local traditions.

-Located in the Praga district (where else otherwise?), nowadays the Polish Vodka Museum is becoming a popular spot among tourists, curious about it.
+Located in the Praga district (where else otherwise?), the Polish Vodka Museum is becoming a popular spot among tourists curious about it.
 The tour will take you in an interactive guided circuit through the history and ways to produce Vodka.
 At the end of the tour, you will taste the popular drink.
-Book your ticket in advance.
+So book your ticket in advance.

 Copernicus Science Museum Warsaw

-Following the learning swing, you should go to the Copernicus Science Museum of Warsaw.
-Located on the river bank, it’s a good walk from the city centre, however, you can reach the Museum of Science by Metro with line 2 in the direction of Prague.
+After the learning swing, you should proceed to the Copernicus Science Museum of Warsaw.
+Located on the river bank, it’s a good walk from the city centre; however, you can reach the Museum of Science by Metro with line 2 in the direction of Prague.

-Like the Museum above, this as well is interactive, and guess what even more informative.
+Like the Museum above, this is interactive, and guess what is even more informative.
 It contains 450 interactive exhibits, some of them stable.
-Even if you don’t have time to visit the Centre, it is good to explore the surrounding area, completely renowned and worth visiting even in winter.
+So even if you don’t have time to visit the Centre, it is good to explore the surrounding area, wholly renowned and worth visiting even in winter.
 Suggested place to see inside the exhibition area is the Planetarium.

 Last but not least.
 The Polin Museum is where the history of the Polish Jews is secured and shown to the World.
-This impressive museum will take your mind away.
-The experience is really big and not for all.
-The museum is located in the heart of the former Jewish Ghetto, in a symbolic position for everyone, not only Jews.
-However the Polin Museum is not telling visitors just the story about the WWII and Holocaust, the museum is focusing on the Jews life, from the first settlement in Poland and their traditions.
-The Museum is a celebration to life over death, preferring to tell a visitor how they are part of the local life.
+This impressive Museum will take your mind away.
+The experience is considerable and not for all.
+The Museum is located in the heart of the former Jewish Ghetto, symbolic for everyone, not only Jews.
+However, the Polin Museum is not telling visitors just the story about the WWII and Holocaust; the Museum focuses on the Jews’ life, from the first settlement in Poland and their traditions.
+The Museum celebrates life over death, preferring to tell a visitor how they are part of the local life.

-But is impossible to think about this Museum without thinking about the horrible war and the holocaust.
-The exterior of the building itself, it’s sober and austere.
-The Polin Museum is the core of the Jewish former Ghetto, which you can visit just going around.
-From the walls to ruins you can breathe history and proudness.
+But it is impossible to think about this Museum without thinking about the horrible war and the holocaust.
+The exterior of the building itself it’s sober and austere.
+The Polin Museum is the core of the former Jewish Ghetto, which you can visit just going around.
+From the walls to ruins, you can breathe history and proudness.